 Setting this to yes will cause the server to send NS records along with the SOA record for negative answers.
 The default is no.

+Note

+Not yet implemented in BIND 9.

-Note Not yet implemented in BIND 9.
+Not yet implemented in BIND 9.

 trust-anchor-telemetry